 Container Orchestration | Definition, Benefits & How It Works

-Not until the early did the concept of a container-based application emerge to transform the IT world.
-For the first time, the software was deployed consistently and reliably regardless of the target environment’s changes (private or public cloud, personal computer, etc.).
-With the development of containers, container orchestration has become a trending topic in recent years, with successful applications from the likes of tech giants Facebook, Google, Netflix, among others.
-This article provides you with fundamental knowledge about container orchestration and some available tools your organization should consider for scaling your business.
+In the early 1970s, the concept of a container-based application emerged that transformed the IT world.
+For the first time, software was deployed consistently and reliably regardless of changes to the target environment (private or public cloud, personal computer, etc.).
+With the development of containers, container orchestration has become a trending topic in recent years, with successful applications from the likes of tech giants Facebook, Google, and Netflix, among others.
+This article provides you with fundamental knowledge about container orchestration, example use cases, and some available tools your organization should consider for scaling your business.

 Container Orchestration Definition?